kadenrose/PORTFOLIO/README.md

 - Showcase my skills as a **front-end web developer and UI designer**
 - Provide a clean, accessible, single-page experience
 - Meet course requirements while demonstrating real-world development ability
-- Present projects in a structured, scannable format that works well for **AI-based resume/portfolio reviewers**
+- Present projects in a structured, scannable format that works well for **portfolio reviewers**

 ---